coin8086/node-manager-builder/README.md

 ## Get Build Result

 Build result will be put at `release` dir, with all dependencies, be it glibc, boost, or cpprestsdk.

+## TODO

+* Push the docker image so you don't need to build one and only pull it from anywhere.
+* Get *correct* source code automatically